-As you can see, making interest on your IRA has many variables.
-That’s why it’s important to meet with a CERTIFIED FINANCIAL PLANNER™ professional to help make sense of your income needs to help you position your accounts to potentially make the highest rates on your IRA.
+The interest you earn on your IRA has many variables.
+That’s why it’s important to meet with a CERTIFIED FINANCIAL PLANNER™ to help make sense of your income needs and to help you position your accounts to potentially make the highest rates on your IRA.

 - Certificates of Deposit at FDIC insured and offer a fixed rate of return.
 Certificates of Deposit that are sold prior to maturity in the secondary market are subject to market fluctuation, so that upon sale an investor may receive more or less than their original investment.

 - Stock investing involves risk including loss of principal.

 - Bonds are subject to market and interest rate risk if sold prior to maturity.
 Bond values will decline as interest rate rise and are subject to availability and change in price.

 - Price, yields and availability of securities are subject to change.
 Certain call or special redemption features may exist which could impact yield.